4islam/data-elasticsearch_sources/README.md

 - Phonetic search

 ### Code Linting / Structuring Guidelines
-Projects either should contain automatic linters of linting guidelines should be added.
-The design patterns that a project must follow should be mentioned
+- Projects either should contain automatic linters of linting guidelines should be added.
+- The design patterns that a project must follow should be mentioned

 ### Unit Testing / Integration Testing / Testing Coverage
-Each project should contain a suite for adding unit and integration testing.
-A mechanism to find out how much code is covered in testing should be implemented
+- Each project should contain a suite for adding unit and integration testing.
+- A mechanism to find out how much code is covered in testing should be implemented

 ### Deployment Instructions
-There should be clear instructions/scripts that define the process on how to deploy the project(s) to production and dev environments.
-Deployment windows have to be defined as well and process on how to notify associated parties should be mentioned.
+- There should be clear instructions/scripts that define the process on how to deploy the project(s) to production and dev environments.
+- Deployment windows have to be defined as well and process on how to notify associated parties should be mentioned.

+### Data Injestion into ES
+Procedures have to be defined on how data is added to Elastic Search

+### Layers for Mobile application
+Steps on how to generate layers for the consumption of mobile (or any future offline) application should be mentioned

+### Search Algorithm
+A description of how the search algorithm works should be mentioned.